Chinese leaders face anger over 2nd child's quarantine death

 “Once again, someone died because of excessive epidemic prevention measures,” one user wrote on the popular Sina Weibo platform.
 “They put their official post above everything else.”

 The ruling party promised last week to ease quarantine and other restrictions under its “zero-COVID” strategy, which aims to isolate every infected person.
-But Chinese leaders are trying to dispel hopes the measures might end as other governments ease controls and try to live with the virus.
+But Chinese leaders are trying to dispel hopes the measures are about to end as other governments ease controls and try to live with the virus.

 “Zero-COVID” has kept China’s infection numbers lower than those of the United States and other major countries but shuts down neighborhoods, schools and businesses for weeks at a time.
 Residents of some areas complain they are left without food and medicine.